hscells/boogie/README.md

 Measurements are methods that apply a calculation to a query using a statistics source.
 All measurements return a floating point number.
 This component accepts a list of preprocessors:

+ - `term_count` - Total number of query terms.
+ - `keyword_count` - Total number of keywords used in a Boolean query.
+ - `boolean_query_count` - Total number of clauses in a Boolean query.
  - `avg_ictf` - Average inverse collection term frequency.
  - `avg_idf` - Average inverse document frequency.
  - `sum_idf` - Sum inverse document frequency.